rotundasoftware/cartero/README.md

 ## The output directory

-Cartero processes all assets and places them in the output directory, which should be at a publicly accessible url.
+Cartero processes all assets and places them in the output directory.
 You don't need to understand the specifics of how assets are laid out within the output directory, since the Cartero hook will take care of giving you the assets for a particular view, but here is the lay of the land.

 ```
 ├── static